furkanege/Talai-FRC-2025/README.md

 Talai’s elevator and mechanisms were built **without encoders or limit switches**.
 Despite this, the robot behaved *as if it had sensors*, thanks to carefully engineered software logic.

-Below is the design philosophy that allowed the robot to operate safely, smoothly, and consistently.
+Below is the design philosophy that allowed the robot to operate safely, smoothly and consistently.

 ---